-Section 10 of this bill authorizes a manufacturer to contest the material accuracy of the prevailing retail labor rate and prevailing retail parts markup of a dealer not later than 30 days after receiving the qualifying repair orders from the dealer.
-If a manufacturer contests the material accuracy of any such rate or markup, section 10 requires the manufacturer to provide the dealer with the manufacturer's calculation of the prevailing retail labor rate and prevailing retail parts markup of the dealer.
-If a dealer agrees with a manufacturer's contest of the material accuracy of the prevailing retail labor rate or prevailing retail parts markup based on a dealer's submission of inaccurate or nonqualifying repair orders, section 10 authorizes the dealer to submit replacement qualifying repair orders and update the prevailing retail labor rate or prevailing retail parts markup calculation based on the replacement repair orders, as applicable.
-Such a submission by a dealer will not be considered a new submission for the purposes of section 9 and will be deemed submitted as of the date of the original submission.
+Section 10 of this bill authorizes a manufacturer to contest the material accuracy or reasonableness of the prevailing retail labor rate and prevailing retail parts markup of a dealer not later than 30 days after receiving the qualifying repair orders from the dealer.
+If a manufacturer contests the material accuracy or reasonableness of any such rate or markup, section 10 requires the manufacturer to provide the dealer with the manufacturer's calculation of the prevailing retail labor rate and prevailing retail parts markup of the dealer and any additional applicable information.
+If a manufacturer contests the material accuracy of the prevailing retail labor rate or prevailing retail parts markup based on a dealer's submission of inaccurate or nonqualifying repair orders, section 10 authorizes the dealer to correct any inaccuracy with an updated submission of accurate or qualifying repair orders and update the prevailing retail labor rate or prevailing retail parts markup calculation based on the replacement repair orders, as applicable.
+Such a submission by a dealer will not be considered a modification for the purposes of section 9 and will be deemed submitted as of the date of the updated submission.